Software Review

 • Groups interested in a platform backed by a multi-brand healthcare software company with 700+ employees

-• Buyers who need transparent pricing and detailed feature information before a sales conversation
+• Buyers who prefer published pricing and detailed feature documentation before engaging with sales

-• Risk-averse practices that want proven social proof and a visible install base
+• Practices that want established social proof and a visible install base

 • Anyone who expects to evaluate a product via its website before requesting a demo